 Is remote work the way of the future?
 According to guest speakers at the recent Inbound 2018 conference in Boston, building a remote team is a recipe for company growth and success.

-While working remotely is not a suitable avenue for all businesses, when executed correctly it can offer many benefits to small and large companies alike.
+While working remotely is not a suitable avenue for all businesses, it can offer many benefits to small and large companies when executed correctly.

 However, senior leadership often struggles with the real-world implications of building a remote team.
 How do you know your employees are working?
 Are there ways you can help them feel connected, even though they are miles apart?